Outdoor FTTH / FTTx cable solution

 • FTTH subscriber drops from access point to home or office

-• Facade routing and short-span aerial access runs
+• Facade routing and controlled short-span aerial access runs

 When to choose another cable family